moonbitlang/moonbit-docs/moonbit-docs/docs/README.md

 ### Json Pattern

-When the matched value has type `@json.JsonValue`, literal patterns can be used directly:
+When the matched value has type `Json`, literal patterns can be used directly:

 ```moonbit
 match json {